 There are few things that engage the human psyche more completely than a good story, well told.
-Whether it’s the story we tell ourselves about our past, our lives, who we are or who we want to be; the one we tell about other people, and their relationships with us; the story of the world and how magical or doomed we believe it to be; or the multiple and ever-expanding stories of our history, our ancestors and God…our appetite and capacity for story creation and elaboration seems universal and insatiable.
+Whether it’s the story we tell about ourselves or about others; the one about our relationships or our past; our internal story about the world and how magical or doomed we believe it is; or the multiple and ever-expanding stories about our collective history, our ancestors or God…our appetite and capacity for story creation and recreation seems universal and insatiable.

-Ideas that seem too difficult, obscure, unpalatable or uninteresting can be made simple, illuminating, engaging and satisfying when wrapped up in the enticing package of a story.
-Everyday lives that feel immensely challenging, too rooted in ‘the real world’ or spirit-sapping in the physical, mental and emotional demands that they place on us can be softened into tolerance with the comfort of a good tale.
-And each of us is, in some ways, a walking, talking, acting and reacting compilation of the stories that we’ve accumulated and progressively placed our faith in during the course of our lives.
+Ideas that seem too difficult, obscure, unpalatable or uninteresting can be made simple, illuminating, engaging and satisfying when wrapped up in the enticing package of a good story.
+Everyday lives that feel immensely challenging, too rooted in ‘the real world’ or spirit-sapping in the physical, mental and emotional demands that they place on us, can be softened into tolerance with the comfort of a good tale.
+And each of us is, in fact, a walking, talking, acting and reacting compilation of the stories that we’ve accumulated and progressively placed our faith in, during the course of our lives.

-Every encounter and relationship that we become involved in carries the seed of a story within it, which we help to sow, water and bring to some sort of blossoming happy ending or tragic fruition.
+Every encounter and relationship that we’ve ever had carries the seed of a story within it, and we are key characters in determining whether those stories will have a happy or tragic end.
 To be a human being is to be a lover and co-creator of stories, whether we like it or not, and our only free choice seems to be in the sort of stories that we choose to co-create.

-My personal storybook took an unexpectedly enlightening and enjoyable turn this week, when I was invited by my brother to make Facebook posts of 7 black & white photos, on 7 consecutive days, depicting my everyday life with no additional explanation or comments.
-My initial reaction was “I like the fact that you asked me, but I don’t take part in these sort of nomination challenges because they don’t fit with my internal image of who I believe I am (ie: my story of myself).
+My personal storybook took an unexpectedly enjoyable turn this week, when I was invited by my brother to make Facebook posts of 7 black & white photos, on 7 consecutive days, depicting my everyday life with no additional explanation or comments.
+My initial reaction was “I like the fact that you asked me, but I don’t take part in “these sort of nomination challenges” because they don’t fit with my internal image of who I believe I am…my story I tell myself!
 But then the plot thickened…

 My niece, who I love dearly, added a little ‘Love’ reaction to my brother’s invitation…and that set me thinking.
 My Facebook posts tend to be ‘positively-inspiring’, ‘thought-provoking’ or ‘spiritually-uplifting’ in nature and focus, with the odd ‘personal update with photos’ sprinkled in for good measure.
 But here was Sally telling me (in my own version of this particular story) “I’d love to see more of your everyday life”.
 So my internal dialogue of “I don’t do this sort of thing” became “I’ll do this one ‘viral Facebook challenge’ but I won’t nominate anyone else…because I don’t believe in these challenges in principle”.